jkondraciuk/lunar/README.md

 # Lunar
-> A website about travelling into the space
+> A responsive website about travelling into the space

 ## Table of contents
 * [General info](#general-info)